SuhasA72/LSTM-MISA/README.md

 ## Support

-If you need help or have any questions, please [open an issue](https://github.com/SuhasA72/LSTM-MISA/issues) on the GitHub repository or contact the maintainers at [your-email@example.com](mailto:your-email@example.com).
+If you need help or have any questions, please [open an issue](https://github.com/SuhasA72/LSTM-MISA/issues) on the GitHub repository

-## License
+## 📄 License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Disclaimer
+## ⚠️ Disclaimer

 **LSTM-MISA** provides stock price predictions based on a machine learning model.
 These predictions are for educational purposes only and should not be construed as financial advice.
 Please conduct your own research and consult with a financial advisor before making any investment decisions.